 In the mountains of north-west Italy – not far from the city of Turin – a community of Christians lived humble and quiet lives for centuries.
-This community’s foundational belief was their faith in Christ should only come from the Bible’s teachings and not from the traditions and customs of any king or church authority.
+This community’s core belief was their faith should only come from the Bible’s teachings – and not from any man-made traditions or customs.

-This church in the wilderness of the Italian Alps became known as the Waldenses – meaning “People of the Valley”.
-It was in these mountain valleys, high up and far away from the excesses of the cities, that families and communities lived safely and simply in their belief in a risen Saviour.
+This “church in the wilderness” of the Italian Alps became known as the Waldenses – meaning “People of the Valley”.
+It was in these mountain valleys, high up and far away from the excesses of the surrounding cities, that families and communities lived safely and simply in their belief in a risen Saviour.

 And the reason for the uncomplicated and contagious faith of the Waldneses was these people of the valleys had long been in possession of Bibles translated into their own language.
 The Waldensians of north-west Italy didn’t require a priest or Pope to interpret the values of God’s kingdom to them.
 Instead, they would read the Word of God themselves and teach it by memory to their children.
 It was in communities like the Waldenses that God preserved precious truths such as salvation by faith in Christ alone, simplicity of life, service to others, and honouring the seventh day Sabbath as a symbol of obedience to the Creator.

 It was in God’s Word the Waldenses knew they were to take the good news of salvation to the world.
 Waldensian missionaries – young and old – walked out of the valleys, over the mountains, and into the world with a message of hope.